sandboxgamedev123/Bottles-Offline-Installation/README.md

 Please note that this installation is assuming a fresh installation of Linux with no additional flatpaks installed.
 MangoHud is included as a separate package.

-The installation was conducted on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on two system configurations:
+The installation was performed on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on two system configurations:

 Intel Core i5-7300HQ